 Here are the eight distinct stages of Yoga Nidra:

 In the first stage of preparation, the pose of Shavasana (corpse pose) is assumed.
 This pose – once assumed properly – helps you to eliminate all discomforts of the body and would help to attain maximum physical relaxation.
 In this state of preparation – through various techniques – your awareness is internalized, which helps you disengage from stress-inducing thoughts.
-As a result, it immediately connects you with the experiences of the body and mind ‘here
+As a result, it immediately connects you with the experiences of the body and mind ‘here and now’.

 Once your awareness is internalized, you are asked to take a positive and simply-worded resolve.
 Once you choose a positive resolve and repeat mentally in Yoga Nidra, it leaves a very deep impression on your subconscious mind.
 It helps in giving a positive direction to your mental energies.